 Getting out and about

-With both hands free and no pram or pushchair needed, a sling makes transporting your baby much easier while giving you freedom to do what you want to do.
+With both hands free and no needed, a sling makes transporting your baby much easier while giving you freedom to do what you want to do.
 A baby carrier should keep your baby warm and snug in the winter, and a fabric sling will keep them well covered in the summer sun, too.

 Look after your back

 An ergonomically designed baby carrier or sling also helps you to take care of your back compared with carrying a little one in your arms.
 Slings or carriers which provide waist and lumbar support straps can distribute the weight of your baby evenly across your whole back.

 Many parents find that using a sling means they can carry their baby for longer, often until the child is at least two years old (around 14kg) – or until they start to protest about being carried.